mimicbox/ELK-Stack/README.md

 | Red_Load_Balancer | Yes                 | workstation public IP port 80   |
 | ELK-Server        | Yes                 | workstation public IP port 5601 |

-### Elk Configuration
+# Elk Stack Configuration

-Ansible was used to automate configuration of the ELK machine and multiple DVWA machines.
+[Ansible] was used to automate configuration of the ELK machine and multiple DVWA machines.
 This allows the use of infrastructure as code.
 Allowing the user to scale their network as large as they want.
 This also grants the user the ability to modify only a few files and change the configuration of every machine on the network.

 The playbook implements the following tasks: